tanaygshah/tanaygshah.github.io/README.md

-# Sample Amplifier - Static Web App
+# Elevar Amplifier - Static Web App

 A static web application with two main endpoints designed for deployment on GitHub Pages with custom domain support.